Berklee YouTube Hack Day

 Berklee and YouTube are working together to provide another exclusive opportunity for Berklee students, Berklee YouTube Hack Day, a 36-hour video project to be held at the David Friend Recital Hall on March 6 and March 8, 2015.
 This year, one lucky group will be selected by our panelists to win an all-expenses-paid trip to record a video at the YouTube Creator Space in New York City.
 The resulting video will be uploaded to Berklee's YouTube channel and promoted by the college.

 Billions of people have viewed YouTube videos by Berklee alumni.
 Karmin, Psy, and Kiesza alone have generated more than two billion views, making it clear that Berklee alumni are at the leading edge of leveraging the YouTube platform to break their careers.
 At this event, Berklee and YouTube will partner to help Berklee students produce compelling, innovative content over the course of a weekend.

-On Sunday afternoon, our expert panel will showcase selected submissions, and offer feedback to registrants on their work.
-All videos from the 36-Hour Video Project will be posted on a YouTube playlist promoted by Berklee and our speakers.
+On Sunday afternoon, our expert panel will showcase selected submissions and offer feedback to registrants on their work.
+All videos from Berklee YouTube Hack Day's 36-hour video project will be posted on a YouTube playlist promoted by Berklee and our speakers.

 Let's be social: share your experiences via #36hourvideo2015.